 MWSC offers a interdisciplinary minor in Gerontology/Aging.
 Since increasing numbers of Americans are living longer, there is a growing need for people trained to deal with the elderly.
-A minor in Gerontology/Aging could be especially helpful for students majoring in biology, communication, leisure management, management, nursing, psychology, or social work.
+A minor in Gerontology/Aging could be especially helpful for students majoring in biology, communication, management, nursing, psychology, recreation administration, or social work.